Wisconsin Campaign Finance Glossary

 “Soft money" at the federal level refers to unregulated, unlimited and undisclosed contributions by corporations or individuals to political parties.
 Once restricted by the Bipartisan Campaign Reform Act, also known as the McCain-Feingold law, corporations, labor unions and wealthy individuals can once again donate tens of thousands of dollars to political parties as a result of the Citizens United ruling.
 These political parties in turn spend that money on activities that support their candidates as long as they do not explicitly advocate the election of a candidate.

-First, the limit on PAC contributions to parties does not include transfers from party affiliates.
+First, the limit on PAC contributions to parties did not include transfers from party affiliates.
 Corporations and other organizations could make soft money contributions to the national party committees who would, in turn, transfer the now laundered money to the state party committees.

 The State Elections Board was replaced by the Government Accountability Board in 2008.